allexoK/Esp32-C6-Bug-Arduino-Examples/README.md

 Hello Internet traveller!
 You have just arrived to the repository containing Arduino code examples for Esp32-C6-Bug.
 ## Arduino IDE support
-The official Arduino support for the Esp32-C6 chip is now ready(check out arduino-esp32 3.0.0).
-To install the newest core you should insert index.json link(Stable -https://espressif.github.io/arduino-esp32/package_esp32_index.json or Development (Supports Esp32-C6 as of 5.2.2024) - https://espressif.github.io/arduino-esp32/package_esp32_dev_index.json)  from https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html
+The official Arduino support for the Esp32-C6 chip is now ready (check out arduino-esp32 version 3.0.0).
+To install it you should insert index.json link(Stable -https://espressif.github.io/arduino-esp32/package_esp32_index.json or Development (Supports Esp32-C6 as of 5.2.2024) - https://espressif.github.io/arduino-esp32/package_esp32_dev_index.json)  from https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html
 Into the preferences tab of Arduino IDE.
-After this is done the core will be available to download via Boards Manager.
+After it's done the core will be available to download via Boards Manager.
 When compiling the examples ensure that:
 - The Board option in tools tab is set to 'ESP32C6 Dev Module'
 - USB CDC On Boot option in tools tab is set to 'True'